 Airports in Aberdeen

-The primary airport for Aberdeen and one of the busiest airports in Scotland, Aberdeen International Airport (ABZ) was built in 1931 and has served as both an RAF base and a public aerodrome.
+The primary airport for Aberdeen and one of the busiest airports in Scotland, Aberdeen International Airport (ABZ) opened in 1934 and has served as both an RAF base and a public aerodrome.
 The two-level main terminal, built in 1977, processes roughly 2.7 million passengers each year.

 The layout of Aberdeen International Airport is relatively simple, with check-in located on the ground floor with the arrivals area and baggage claim to the right, and the departure lounges on the upper level.

 Located just over five miles (9.3km) northwest of Aberdeen's city centre, Aberdeen International Airport has a busy helipad, hosting more helicopter traffic than any other airport worldwide.
 Flights to Aberdeen International Airport are available on many airlines serving a variety of destinations within the UK and beyond.

 The airport is situated seven miles (11km) northwest of Aberdeen.